 Rudi Vrba escaped from the notorious Nazi concentration camp in 1944 and wrote about its mass murders.
 His report was the first to be taken seriously by the Western Allies.

 January 29th, 2021

-Vrba was one of only five men to break out of Auschwitz.
-His escape and what he told the authorities is the subject of a new movie and a chapter in an upcoming book.
+Before Vrba, less convincing reports had been rendered by Kazmierz Halon (after he’d escaped in February of 1943) and by Witold Pilecki, Jan Redzei and Edward Ciesielski (after their escape in April of 1943).
+Vrba’s escape and what he told the authorities is the subject of a new movie and a chapter in an upcoming book.

 by Alan Twigg

-This year’s Oscar submission for best international film from Slovakia will be director Peter Bebjak’s The Auschwitz Report about Vancouverite Rudolf Vrba’s remarkable escape.
+Last year’s Oscar submission for best international film from Slovakia was director Peter Bebjak’s The Auschwitz Report about Vancouverite Rudolf Vrba’s remarkable escape.